jyfang6/REANO/README.md

     --docunet_checkpoint /path/to/DocuNet/checkpoint/folder/docunet.ckpt \
     --data_folder data/2wikimultihopqa
 ```
 The `data_folder` is the folder where you put the `*_with_triples.pkl` files.
 Note that the DocuNet model requires specific versions of PyTorch and transformers to work, so you may need to follow the requirements in the `relation_extraction` folder to instantiate a new environment.
+The generated triples can be downloaded at [here](https://osf.io/58a3t/).

 ### 3. Prepare Data for Training and Evaluation